-capable version of the cone model (Riley et al., 2014) using a recently developed massively parallel interplanetary version of our global MHD algorithm (Lionello et al., 2013).
-In either case, however, the lack of magnetic structure within the ejecta precludes it from giving meaningful predictions of the flux rope field.
+2.4.3.5Cone-Model ICMEs: A subset of PSI's modeling suite, CORHEL, consists of the WSA-Enlil model, with a cone-model CME generator, which recently became the National Weather Service's first space weather model, running real-time at NOAA/SWPC (Farrell, 2011; Pizzo et al., 2011).
+We have developed a similarly capable version of the cone model (Riley et al., 2014) using a recently developed massively parallel interplanetary version of our global MHD algorithm (Lionello et al., 2013).
+Several approaches exist for deriving the initial parameters to drive the simulation (Zhao et al., 2002; Pizzo & Biesecker, 2004; de Koning & Pizzo, 2011), but for all, CMEs are treated as purely plasma ejecta, specifying the location of 'launch' (on a sphere of height $21.5R_S$), direction, speed, density, and duration (or width).
+The lack of magnetic structure within the ejecta precludes it from giving meaningful predictions of the flux rope field.
 It can, however, provide information on the field in the sheath region, which, at least for fast events, is draped over the ejecta.
 We have also begun investigating techniques for incorporating magnetic fields within the ejecta.
-One idea that appears promising was motivated by more theoretical results from modified Titov-Demoulin (TDm) simulation results (see Section 2.4.4.1), suggesting that substantial reconnection could occur under a flux rope leading to a spheromak-like structure.
-Although we found that the in-situ profiles from such an event can mimic the observed rotations within observed ejecta (e.g., Figure ??(c)), it remains to be seen whether this can lead to a robust estimate of flux rope fields.
+One promising idea was motivated by more theoretical results from modified Titov-Demoulin (TDm) simulation results (see Section 2.4.4.1), suggesting that substantial reconnection could occur under a flux rope leading to a spheromak-like structure.
+Although we found that the in-situ profiles from such an event can mimic the observed rotations within observed ejecta, it remains to be seen whether this can lead to a robust estimate of flux rope fields.
 An alternative idea, which would allow one to retain the simplicity of the cone-model approach would be to "kinematically" incorporate, say, a force-free type flux rope close to the Sun (e.g. Owens et al., 2006), using the evolving velocity field to distort the flux rope as it is propagated through the inner heliosphere (Riley & Crooker, 2004).
 This would require knowledge of the orientation of the flux rope axis, which could be inferred from several remote solar observations, although not without substantial caveats.

 Krall & Cyr (2006) developed a simple technique for parameterizing a three-dimensional flux rope based on white-light observations.
 The synthetic images produced capture many of the features observed in the eruption of simple limb events, and, although they did not develop it, in principle, the technique can be used to estimate the orientation of the flux-rope axis.
-This, however, would require observations at quadrature to predict B_z at Earth, or an in situ spacecraft located at quadrature to test the efficacy of the model to predict B_z orientations.
+This, however, would require observations at quadrature to predict B_z at Earth.
 As with many of these techniques, the concept is simple, its implementation is straightforward, but its ability to predict B_z has not been ascertained.
-Thus, it represents an ideal method for testing.
+Thus, it represents an ideal candidate for testing.